⌛ My 10-Rules for Daily Productivity

 - Relationships (2nd)—Family, friends, and people that are relying on me to do whatever it is that must rightly be done.

-- Myself (3rd)—My health and my coveted personal time.
+- Myself (3rd)—My health and my personal goals: educational, career, hobbies, etc.

 We only have 24 hours in a day!
 This splits nicely into three segments: